MyraxByte/vuex-overlay/README.md

 ![](https://i.imgur.com/RQPG21h.png)

-I like Vue, but latest release (Vue 3) working only with new `vue-devtools` version and there is no Vuex in it at the moment.
+I like Vue, but latest release (Vue 3) is working only with new `vue-devtools` version and there is no Vuex at the moment.
 And I must to create a temporary solution for this problem - `vuex-overlay-tool`.

 **Vuex Overlay Tool** plugin for **Vue 3** provides monitoring of the state in the store with feature from `vue-devtools` time-travel.